rustsec/advisory-db/CONTRIBUTING.md

 1. Report the vulnerability upstream according to their security policy.
 RustSec maintainers do not have expertise in every crate's internals and so a crate maintainer can much more efficiently respond.
-Suspected malicous crates should instead be [reported to crates.io](https://crates.io/policies/security).
+Suspected malicious crates should instead be [reported to crates.io](https://crates.io/policies/security).
 2. Wait for the maintainers to confirm the vulnerability exists.
 3. Engage in coordinated disclosure (as applicable) so the vulnerability isn't revealed